iv-org/invidious/AI_POLICY.md

 Now that AIs exists and have become *reasonably good*, we will tolerate people using them with reasons and knowledge, as long those rules are respected:

 - **Any one using AI to report bugs or submit code MUST properly disclose it, this includes mentioning the name of the EXACT model used and the tools used to interact with it.**
-- **Any "AI slop" submission will be closed on sight**, even more so if they are targetting issues that have bounties associated.
+- **Any "AI slop" contribution (issues or pull requests) will be closed on sight**, even more so if they are pull requests targetting issues that have bounties associated.
 - The Human using AI MUST properly check the output manually in addition to any automated check that may exist or may have been created, **this includes BOTH codes AND bug reports**.
 - Any code submitted by a Human, written even partially by AI, is the responsibility of this Human - If it's malicious, broken, destructive or anything bad, the Human is the sole responsible.
 - Any new code touching any of the actual functions of Invidious MUST BE thoroughly tested by the Human MANUALLY.